alexzhang13/InfiniAttention/README.md

 2. The naive MHA mechanism doesn't implement KV-caching, FlashAttention, or any kind of efficient speed-up mechanisms.
 Although I don't really think I'll be doing this.
 3. Their choice of positional encodings is not mentioned.
 I have the base Transformer ones right now, but I'm assuming relative positional encodings probably work better.
 4. How do they handle the very last chunk if it doesn't fit the full context window size?
 Do they pad? (what I currently do is pad and use the decoder mask to ignore).
+5. I initially assumed the data would come in the form (Batch size, Sequence length, Embedding dim) but the first two dimensions are swapped.
+I have a bunch of transpose logic to get around this, but I can probably clean this up later.

 Honestly, if you need this implementation, I'd just grab the InfiniAttention module and throw it into your own code.
 The above issues are just if I want to build out a full model.